eddie-energy/architecture/arc42/03-context-and-scope/index.md

 <img src="./figures/context-diagram.png" width="700" alt="test">
 </div>

-This context diagram shows how the Framework (in the center of the figure) interacts with its environment.
+This context diagram shows how the EDDIE Framework (in the center of the figure) interacts with its environment.
 Three other entities are part of the system:

 1. AIIDA (Administrative Interface for In-house Data Access)
 1. Utility provider